fagsgabriel/expo-color-space-plugin/README.md

 ## How it works

-The plugin simply adds one line of code to your iOS AppDelegate to set the default color space.
+There's no real magic here 😅.
+The plugin [simply adds a single line of code to your iOS AppDelegate](https://github.com/facebook/react-native/pull/42831#issuecomment-2569264896) to set the default color space.

 ## License